shashankfied/100DaysOf/README.md

 Contributions are welcome! please open an issue or submit a pull request if i screwed up somewhere.

 # License
-This project is licensed under the GPL License - see the LICENSE file for details.
+This project is licensed under the GPL License (as a free software freak) - see the LICENSE file for details.